evstar3/2D-SPP/README.md

 # [2D-SPP](https://github.com/evstar3/2D-SPP)
 Evan Day

+The code and data for this project exist in [this GitHub repository](https://github.com/evstar3/2D-SPP).

 ## Overview
 One canonical problem in math and computer science is *packing.*
 This repository examines a specific subset of rectangular packing called **strip packing**, where the goal is to fit a set of rectangles into a 'strip' of fixes width while minimizing height.